-According to experts, a woman will...
+According to experts, someone who has periods will...

 So a quick bit of multiplication suggests:

-That's a very rough average of course – some estimates are higher, there are a number of reasons it may be less – but it give us an idea so we can work out how much you can save.
+That's a very rough average of course – some estimates are higher, there are a number of reasons it may be less – but it gives us an idea so we can work out how much you can save.

-|Tesco regular applicator tampons (20-pack)
+|Asda regular applicator tampons (20-pack)

-Of course, it's likely you won't buy the same product your entire life, and prices change.
+Of course, it's likely you won't buy the same product your entire life, and prices do change.
 But these figures give an idea of how the cost of periods can seriously rack up over time.